CHEM 1201 - Foundations of Chemistry IB

 Submission of Assigned Work

 A lab report book will be provided in the first practical session.
-Before practical reports are submitted, students must ensure they have signed and dated the Plagiarism and Collusion section on the Feedback and Assessment page.
-This must be done for EACH practical.
+Before practical reports are submitted, students must ensure they have signed and dated the Plagiarism and Collusion declaration at the front of the report book.
 Note that report books must not be removed from the laboratory.

 Extensions for Assessment Tasks